envato-archive/envato-wordpress-toolkit/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Added: Ability to deactivate the Github Updater.

 = 1.7.0 =
 * Fixed: Converted transient names into hashes to comply with character limits.
 * Fixed: Invalid argument supplied foreach warning.